raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 To fix this discrepancy, we will develop an enumeration of trees that are represented internally as trees without structure sharing.

 The second caveat is a little more subtle.
-Our recursive version of the Fibonacci sequence outputs the elements in order.
+Our recursive version of the Fibonacci sequence yields the elements in order.
 This has many advantages.
 One of them is that the Fibonacci sequence is constantly increasing in magnitude.
 If we pair the Fibonacci sequence with the natural numbers, for any two pairs `n1, f1` and `n2, f2`, we know that if `n1 < n2`, then `f1 < f2`.

 This is very a very useful quality for an enumeration, as it means that for any finite number `n`, we only need to enumerate a finite number of elements of the Fibonacci sequence to determine whether `n` is a member of the sequence: